 8. Absence of touch

 Being physical is one part of intimacy and can be very important in a relationship.
 If you do not like being physical, this is a conversation that needs to happen with both people before committing to a serious relationship because for many it is a deal-breaker.
 You can still be physical without intercourse.
 Some physical forms of being intimate include: hug, kiss, hold hands, etc. Being physical with someone typically brings on feelings of warmth, safety, and love.
 Let me be honest for a second, without physical touch all you have is a friendship.

 9. Unhealthy arguments

 All relationships have disagreements, how you handle those disagreements will have an impact on your intimacy.
 Unresolved arguments, physical or verbal abuse will destroy intimacy rapidly.
 Learning how to respectfully and healthily resolve arguments will lead to being more intimate.

 A former couple that I coached, would constantly argue.
 They would start to scream at each other and the wife would walk away when she knew it was getting too intense.
 The husband on the other hand kept pushing the subject not respecting her boundaries.
 This leads her to not feeling safe and not wanting to be intimate.

 It is important to realize when too much is too much.
 Know how you are going to handle an argument, meaning walking away before it gets out of hand.
 Never argue with someone that is under the influence.
 I personally use a safe word when my partner and I need to stop talking about a situation and we walk away and finish the conversation at a later time when we are both calm.

 10. Imbalance of power

 There are going to be many situations that occur in your relationship and it’s how you and your partner handle it that is going to have an effect on your intimacy.
-If you feel your intimate relationship is struggling and want to change before it leads you or your partner to ending the relationship, you may want to put seeking a certified sex coach or therapist on your to do list.
+If you feel your intimate relationship is struggling and want to change before it leads you or your partner to end the relationship, you may want to put seeking a certified sex coach or therapist on your to-do list.